Carmel Eliash: Mayor of Tirat Carmel

 During his tenure, the Shifman high school was established.
 Eliash inaugurated a long school day from kindergarten to high school, which set a precedent in Israel.
 Furthermore, a scholarship fund was raised for academic studies for the disadvantaged youth, a communal and youth center was opened, and the first public garden was planted, spreading across 15 acres.
 Youth clubs for Betar and Bnei Akiva were established, a sports center with a swimming pool, a main road was paved to the entrance of the city, and a monument was built in memory of the Israeli casualties of war that were originally from the Tirat Carmel, as well the health system expanding from a few working hours a day, to 24/7.

 The eve of Independence Day took place on 7 May 1973 in which a ceremony was held in Tirat Carmel in order to mark the 25th year of Israel's independence.
 During the ceremony, Honorary citizenship was granted to Knesset member, Menachem Begin, who in time became the sixth Prime Minister of Israel.
-During Begin's speech, Eliash suffered a heart attack.
+During Begin's speech, Eliash suffered another heart attack.
 He was taken to Rambam hospital, where he was pronounced dead.

 He left a pregnant wife and six children.
 After his death, a neighborhood in Tirat Carmel was named after him – Naveh Eliash, and a Likud branch in the city was also named for him.